 Chris Wellman, RN

-Chris is our Administrative Assistant, as well as a licensed Registered Nurse.
-Joining us in May 2019, Chris has brought amazing organizational skills, an aptitude for solving technical issues, project management abilities, and she brings a true passion for caring for people.
-Working at our main MWI office in Flandreau as the friendly face our patients see when she checks them in, Chris has been a great asset to MWI, making sure our organization is able to continue offering quality psychiatric services, supporting our team of providers, and taking care of the needs of our clients.
+Chris is a licensed Registered Nurse, supporting the team’s nursing needs as well as adeptly handling additional administrative tasks in the Flandreau office.
+Joining us in May 2019, Chris has brought amazing organizational skills, an aptitude for solving technical issues, project management abilities, and has a true passion for caring for both our patients and providers.
+Working at our main MWI office in Flandreau as the friendly face that our patients see when they arrive for an appointment, Chris has been a great asset to MWI, making sure our organization is able to continue offering quality psychiatric services, supporting our team of providers, and taking care of the needs of our clients.

 Becci Christenson, LPN

 Becci is a Licensed Practical Nurse, joining the MWI team in June 2019.
-Becci provides a variety of nursing responsibilities with an emphasis on correctional facility support.
-Working remotely to support the nursing needs for the South Dakota Prison System, assisting Paula Tofte and Dr. Pavlis, Becci’s 23 years of nursing experience are an asset to our team.
+Becci provides nursing support for our correctional facility portfolio.
+Working remotely to support the nursing needs for the South Dakota Department of Corrections facilities, she assists Paula Tofte, Dr. Pavlis, and our other providers with all their nursing needs.

 MWI's Support Staff